module-federation/core/README.md

 SSR support for federated applications is much harder, as such - it utilizes a different licensing model.
 If you need SSR support, consider this package instead - it does everything that nextjs-mf does, and them some. https://app.privjs.com/buy/packageDetail?pkg=@module-federation/nextjs-ssr

+There is a pull request moving SSR into this repo and package - but it is not ready yet.

 ## Whats shared by default?